tsay3/Dreamline/README.md

 This program was designed to be executed from inside IntelliJ.
 The source code is provided purely for educational purposes only.

 This program also makes use of an API client ID and secret key from Amadeus, as well as a Google Maps API key, which is not included in this repository.
-A working Amadeus ID and secret must be added to "api_keys.xml" within the resources folder with the XML tags `client_id' and `client_secret' for flight lookup functionality, and a Google Maps API key must be added under the tag `google_key' for the flight tracking functionality.
+A working Amadeus ID and secret must be added to "api_keys.xml" within the resources folder with the XML tags `client_id` and `client_secret` for flight lookup functionality, and a Google Maps API key must be added under the tag `google_key` for the flight tracking functionality.

 # Thomas Say's Contributions